M1DLG/Archive.org-Synology-DLM/README.md

 The DLM guide is taken from ```https://global.download.synology.com/download/Document/Software/DeveloperGuide/Package/DownloadStation/All/enu/DLM_Guide.pdf``` on 02/11/24 but it's included here just incase it is removed from source.
 It's unlikely it will be updated, but its worth looking for an updated version if needed.

+<code style="color : red">REMEMBER TO SEED - Archive.org IS A NON-PROFIT, HELP THEM TO PROVIDE FOR EVERYONE</code>

 -------------------------------------------------
 ### Change Log : ###